Deterministic Suffix-reading Automata: Minimality, some observations and some challenges

 Proposition~\ref{prop:dsa-derivable-from-tracking-dfa} says that if we somehow had access to the tracking DFA of a minimal DSA, we will be able to derive it using our procedure.
 The challenge however is that this tracking DFA may not necessarily be the canonical DFA for the language.
 In fact, we now show that a smallest DSA that can be derived from the canonical DFA need not be a minimal DSA.

 Figure~\ref{fig:dfa-m-star-dsa} shows a DFA $M^*$.
 Observe that $M^*$ is minimal: every pair of states has a distinguishing suffix.
 Let us now look at DSAs that can be derived from $M^*$.
 Firstly, any suffix-tracking set on $M^*$ would contain $q_0, q_4$ (since they are initial and accepting states).
 If $p$ is not picked, the transition $p \xra{a} p$ is not suffix-compatible.
 Therefore, $p$ should belong to the selected set.
 If $p$ is picked, and $q_2$ not picked, then the set is not well-formed (see Definition~\ref{def:well-formed-set}): the simple word $b$ from $q_0$ to $p$ is a suffix of the simple word $ab$ to $q_2$.
 Therefore, any suffix-tracking set should contain the $4$ states $q_0, p, q_2, q_4$.
 This set $S = \{q_0, p, q_2, q_4\}$ is indeed suffix-tracking, and the DSA derived using $S$ is shown in the right of Figure~\ref{fig:dfa-m-star-dsa}.
 The only other suffix-tracking set is the set $S'$ of all states.
 The DSA derived using $S'$ will have state $q_1$ in addition, and the transitions $\Sigma \setminus \{a, b\}$.
-If $\Sigma$ is sufficiently large, this DSA would have total size bigger than $\Aa^*_S$.
+If $\Sigma$ is sufficiently large, this DSA would have total size bigger than $\Aa^*_S$ (Note: $\Sigma$ can be any alphabet containing $a$ and $b$, so we can increase its size arbitrarily to blow up the DSA).
 We deduce $\Aa^*_S$ to be the smallest DSA that can be derived from $M^*$.

 Figure~\ref{fig:m-star-star} shows DFA $M^{**}$ which is obtained from $M^*$ by duplicating state $p$ to create a new state $p'$, which is equivalent to $p$.
 So $M^{**}$ is language equivalent to $M^*$, but it is not minimal.
 Here, if we choose $p$ in a suffix-tracking set, the simple word to $p$ is $ba$, which is not a suffix of $ab$ (the simple word to $q_2$).
 Hence, we are not required to add $q_2$ into the set.
 Notice that $S = \{q_0, p, q_4\}$ is indeed a suffix-tracking set in $M^{**}$.
 The derived DSA $\Aa^{**}_S$ is shown in the right of the figure.
 The ``heavy'' transition on $\Sigma \setminus a$ disappears.
 There are some extra transitions, like $q_0 \xra{bb} q_4$, but if $\Sigma$ is large enough, the size of $\Aa^{**}_S$ will be smaller than $\Aa^*_S$.
 This shows that starting from a big DFA helps deriving a smaller DSA, and in particular, the canonical DFA of a regular language may not derive a minimal DSA for the language.